txwizard/WizardWrx_NET_API/DiagnosticInfo/README.md

 ## Revision History

+**Note:** Going forward, every release will include a new build of every library in the WizardWrx .NET API, so that all versions stay reasonably well synchronized. _However_, unless the code changes, the change log will not cite every library for every release.
+Moreover, the release notes reported by the NuGet Package Manager will remain static unless there is a noteworthy change that affects that library.

+The objective of this policy change is to attempt to eliminate dependency diamonds that otherwise arise inevitably because of unavoidable cascading dependencies among the libraries at the bottom of the call stack, such as WizardWrx.Common.dll, WizardWrx.ASCIIInfo.dll, and others.

+At present, the GitHub repository is not updated between releases.
+However, changes tend to be developed and released quickly when the need for a change becomes evident.

-This update is being released a few days after version 7.22 of the WizardWrx .NET API, of which it is a component, to correct a typographical error seen during a dog food installation.
+This update was originally released a few days after version 7.22 of the WizardWrx .NET API, of which it is a component, to correct a typographical error seen during a dog food installation.
 While only the ReadMe is affected, releasing it requires a new build to satisfy the NuGet Package Builder.

 This file is being released a few days after version 7.15 of the WizardWrx .NET API, of which it is a component.
+To track changes, please see
+[https://github.com/txwizard/WizardWrx_NET_API/blob/master/ChangeLog.md](https://github.com/txwizard/WizardWrx_NET_API/blob/master/ChangeLog.md),
-To track changes, please see [https://github.com/txwizard/WizardWrx_NET_API/blob/master/ChangeLog.md](https://github.com/txwizard/WizardWrx_NET_API/blob/master/ChangeLog.md), which reports changes by namespace and class for each release.
+which reports changes by namespace and class for each release.

-At present, the GitHub repository is not updated between releases.